Convex-Dev/design/cad/004_accounts/README.md

 Each account can be considered as a small, lightweight lisp machine!
 It has its own programmable environment, and can be interacted with via transactions (write) or queries (read-only).

-There's not much limit on what can be done with this capability.
+There's no limit on what can be done with this capability, as the CVM provides a fully Truring complete programming environment.
 You can control an account with a REPL, use it to script various on-chain operations, use it as a temporary environment for on-chain smart contract development etc.

 ### Controllers